ahmadmaksoor/Analyse_sentiments_twitter/README.md

 # Description du sujet :

+This project was about sentiments analysis with Twitter.
+Using the Twitter API, we had to classify different Tweets searched via a keyword according to whether they were 'positive', 'negative' or 'neutral'.
+Thanks to this, we can determine the percentage of people who have a 'positive', 'negative' or 'neutral' opinion on the Tweets composed of the keyword entered beforehand.
+The annotation of Tweets can be done using various classification methods.
+The project was processed in the java programming language.
+The final result is a graphical interface in which we can enter a keyword, when it is entered we can choose the rating method that will be used, about fifteen rated Tweets will then be displayed.
+In addition, the percentage of people who have a 'positive', 'negative' or 'neutral' opinion will be displayed.
+In this project, there is also an experimental analysis part that displays the error rate of each method.

 Ce projet était sur le thème de l’analyse de comportements avec Twitter. À l’aide de l’API Twitter, nous devions parvenir à classer différents Tweets recherchés via un mot clé selon si ils sont ‘positifs’, ‘négatifs’ ou ‘neutre’.
 Grâce à cela, nous pouvons déterminer le